Attention: Here be dragons

 var random_fruit = _fruits.pop_front()

-# Prints "apple", "orange", "pear", or "banana" every time the code runs.
+# Returns "apple", "orange", "pear", or "banana" every time the code runs, removing it from the array.

 return random_fruit